ngnmhieu/Markzero-Framework/README.md

 # Version 0
 *Functionalities*
-  - Platform: Instagram
+  - Platform: Instagram, Tumblr, Twitter ...
   - Search for a hashtag & keyword and get back a straem of pictures
   - Get newer update through ajax

 *What is needed*
-  - PHP for querying Instagram API
+  - PHP for querying Instagram, Tumblr, Twitter API
   - Javascript for front-end and pull new updates